-I love: Helping people, specifically students.
+I love: helping people, specifically students.
 I can get very caught up in my own head and I can overanalyze things to death, but helping people improve their lives gets me outside of my own self-centered bubble.

 My pet peeve: People mixing up “good” versus “well”.
 Don’t get me started.

-Something that motivates me: Puppies motivate me.
+I’m motivated by: Puppies.
 Also pictures of unique quotes over clichéd artsy backgrounds.

 My hero: I hate to give the obvious answer, but my mom.
 She’s given me a great example of a strong woman who is unafraid to work for what she wants, and that has impacted me greatly throughout my life.

-Things that make me laugh: My friends make me laugh the hardest.
+What makes me laugh: My friends make me laugh the hardest.
 But Thomas Sanders vines are a close second.

-My motto: Hard work leads to success.
+My life motto: Hard work leads to success.
 Yes, I know it’s not always true, but that has always helped me keep pushing even when I don’t want to.

-My current reading: I’m reading a book about the psychology of math.
+Currently reading: I’m reading a book about the psychology of math.
 It’s possibly the nerdiest thing I’ve done all year.